The Infectious Madness of Doctor Dekker

-The Infectious Madness of Doctor Dekker is an FMV murder mystery adventure video game developed by D'avekki Studios and written by Tim Cowles and Lynda Cowles.
-You play as a psychiatrist, trying to solve a murder whilst treating the patients of the recently deceased Doctor Dekker.
+The Infectious Madness of Doctor Dekker is an FMV murder mystery adventure video game developed by D'avekki Studios, written by Tim Cowles and Lynda Cowles, and released in 2017.
+Players play as a psychiatrist, trying to solve a murder whilst treating the patients of the recently deceased Doctor Dekker.
 The game was initially released for Microsoft Windows and macOS via Steam before being published on consoles by British game publishing studio, Wales Interactive.

 Another game by the same studio titled The Shapeshifting Detective was released the following year.

 Gameplay

 The player sees full-motion videos of characters who were patients of Doctor Dekker.
-The goal is to find out the details surrounding the death of Doctor Dekker.
-You play as a replacement psychiatrist and must ask the patients questions.
-You are free to switch between characters to find out more about them.
-In sessions with each patient, you interact by typing questions or comments into a text box.
-The game interprets your input and responds by spitting out a full-motion video reply from the subject.
-You have a list of responses in the log that will sometimes have asterisks beside them.
-One asterisk means there's still a question to ask, but two means you should follow up with this character.
-Questions can take plenty of forms, but you are generally free to type what you please.
-Hints are available, but have a cooldown before you can use them again.
+The goal is to find out the details surrounding the death of Doctor Dekker, playing as a replacement psychiatrist and asking the patients questions.
+The player is free to switch between characters to find out more about them.
+In sessions with each patient, the player interacts by typing questions or comments into a text box.
+The game interprets the input and responds by playing out a full-motion video reply from the subject.
+A list of responses in the log that will sometimes have asterisks beside them.
+One asterisk means there's still a question to ask, two prompts to follow up with this character.
+Questions are generally free-form.
+Hints are available, but have a cooldown before they can be used again.